- European Academy of Arts and Sciences (2009)

 College of Arts and Sciences

-Departments of French and Italian and Comparative Literature
+Departments of French and Italian

 BIOGRAPHYIn the early 1970s, shortly after his arrival at Indiana University, Peter Bondanella became interested in Italian cinema.
 Bondanella worked for a decade to produce Italian Cinema: From Neorealism to the Present(1983).
 This book immediately placed American scholarship on Italian cinema upon solid foundations.
 It won the President's Award of the American Association for Italian Studies in 1984.
 With three editions and many printings, it remains the standard work in the field.
 A subsequent publication, The Eternal City: Roman Images in the Modern World (1987) became the Winter 1987 Selection of the History Book Club and was nominated for a Pulitzer Prize that same year.
 Bondanella's work in Renaissance studies has also brought him scholarly acclaim.
 Through his monographs on Machiavelli and Guicciardini and his translations of texts by Boccaccio, Machiavelli, Cellini, and Vasari, he stands out as one of this country's most accomplished Renaissance specialists.
 Bondanella has also made a crucial contribution to the general field of Italian studies with his Dictionary of Italian Literature, now in its second edition.
 Bondanella has been published by such widely distributed presses as Princeton, Oxford, Cambridge, Norton, New American Library, Viking Penguin, MacMillan, and Continuum.